-Medical facilities which currently utilize HITs and would be involved in the above example are often not sufficiently interconnected due to a lack of HIE standards, competitive roadblocks to sharing data across enterprises, associated costs for HIE without proven cost benefits, etc. As a result, while data is instantly available inside the physician's office system, collaboration with external providers (and their HIT systems) is haphazard and ad-hoc.
+Medical facilities which currently use HISs and would be involved in the above example are often not sufficiently connected to one another due to lack of HIE standards, competitive roadblocks to sharing data across enterprises, associated costs for HIE without proven cost benefits, and so on.
+As a result, while data is instantly available inside the physician's office system, collaboration with external providers (and their systems) is haphazard and ad-hoc.
 When a patient visits the majority of providers today, a hard copy paper patient chart is maintained, containing the medical records for all of the patient's visits over time.
-This chart grows over time as record deletion is extremely rare (unless incorrect data or lab results have been inserted); the time-oriented content (from present to past) is vital to clinicians who must not only treat the current ailment but also look back in time to have a full history of the patient and their conditions and treatments.
-On the path towards fully adopting HITs in all phases of a patient's treatment, the need to have a fully integrated, electronic version of this medication history (current and past) will be critical.
-As a result, the creation and availability of a virtual chart (VC) (Kenny, Parsons, Gratch, & Rizzo, 2008) has been proposed to provide a consistent, complete, and historically accurate patient medical record through automatic, HIE based integration of data from various source repositories.
-In Figure 1, the source repositories are a patient's PHR, a physician's EHR, and a hospital's EHR; other sources would include prescription records at pharmacies, billing records of insurers, imaging/scanning and laboratory test results, etc. In summary, the envisioned virtual chart: provides an individual patient EHR that gathers data from multiple HITs; allows for retrieval of individual EHRs facilitating communication between providers; supports extraction of anonymized patient data from for aggregation to support data mining; has data monitoring capabilities for event tracking; implements security and access control enforcement and storage of audit trails that includes privacy rules for all parts of the stored data, data de-identification, etc.; issues alerts and preventive information that is in relation to a given chart instance; and, supports system personalization for adjusting to patient and provider needs.
+This chart grows over time as record deletion is extremely rare (unless incorrect data or lab results have been inserted); the time-oriented content (from present to past) is vital to clinicians who must not only treat the current ailment but also look back in time to have a full history of the patient's treatment, the need to have a fully integrated, electronic version of this medication history (current and past) will be critical.
+As a result, the creation and availability of a virtual chart (VC)

+(Kenny, Parsons, Gratch, & Rizzo, 2008) has been proposed to provide a consistent, complete, and historically accurate patient medical record through automatic, HIE based integration of data from various source repositories.
+In Figure 1, the source repositories are a patient's PHR, a physician's EHR, and a hospital's EMR; other sources would include prescription records at pharmacies, billing records of insurers, imaging/scanning and laboratory test results, etc.

+In summary, the envisioned virtual chart: provides an individual patient EHR that gathers data from multiple HISs; allows for retrieval of individual EHRs facilitating communication between providers; supports extraction of anonymized patient data from for aggregation to support data mining; has data monitoring capabilities for event tracking; implements security and access control enforcement and storage of audit trails that includes privacy rules for all parts of the stored data, data de-identification, etc.; issues alerts and preventive information that is in relation to a given chart instance; and, supports system personalization for adjusting to patient and provider needs.